Earthquakes on May 5, 2026

 10.0 km---✓ ReviewedUSGS →

-May 5, 2026 brought a magnitude 4.4 earthquake 12 km WSW of Cherëmukhovo, Russia, logged at 22:02 UTC.
-This was a shallow crustal earthquake, focused at 10.0 km depth.
-Geolocation places the event at 60.294°N, 59.778°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.4 earthquake 12 km WSW of Cherëmukhovo, Russia with origin time 22:02 UTC on May 5, 2026.
+The event originated approximately 10.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 60.302°N, 59.788°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05